Ivan Lučić (footballer, born 1995)

-Ivan Lučić (born 23 March 1995) is an Austrian professional footballer who plays as a goalkeeper for Hajduk Split.
+Ivan Lučić (born 23 March 1995) is an Austrian professional footballer who plays as a goalkeeper for I liga club Miedź Legnica.

 Club career

 Youth years in Austria

 Lučić began playing football when he was nine years old at the Viennese club Post SV in 2004.
 In 2006, he moved to FC Stadlau before entering the youth teams of Austria Vienna in 2008.
 After four years at die Veilchen, Lučić joined Austrian Bundesliga side SV Ried prior to the 2012–13 season.
 Eventually, he made his professional debut for Ried on 11 May 2014 in the last match of the 2013–14 season, a 2–5 home defeat against Rapid Vienna, where he played 89 minutes.

 In order to receive more playing time, he was loaned to Austrian Regional League Central team Union St. Florian for the 2013–14 season.
 Lučić debuted for the club on the first day of the season in a 3–0 win against Klagenfurt.
 Late in the season, he was also able to score two goals for St. Florian, one via penalty kick in a home loss against Kapfenberger SV reserves on 2 May 2014 and one via a converted direct free kick in a home win against Union Vöcklamarkt on 16 May 2014.